 Welcome to Year 5

-Science: We will be studying the units ‘Forces’ which looks at a variety of different areas such as gravity, air and water resistance and friction and ‘Earth and Space’.
-The children will learn and understand specific concepts and be given the opportunity to apply this knowledge to a variety of situations.
+Science: This term we are looking at properties and changing materials.
+We will be extending our knowledge and understanding of this by comparing and grouping together everyday materials on the basis of their properties, including hardness, solubility, transparency and conductivity.
+We will also be demonstrating how states of matter have reversible and irreversible changes.
+The children will learn and understand specific concepts and will be given the opportunity to apply this knowledge to various situations.
 They will be encouraged to record their findings in a variety of ways.

 This Year’s Curriculum